netanel4443/MapWithWeatherData/README.md

 the user can view his markers record in a seperate screen with additional details obtained from weather api like: temperature , feels like temperature, country

+# Features
+- placing markers on the map
+- drawing polygons on the map
+- a seperate screen that the user can view his markers recording with weather data
+- clicking on a marker shows location's temperature
 # Getting Started
 1) make sure you are on project's destination . if not navigate to project destination -> via terminal (or any destination that navigates you to MapWithWeatherData)